disketteomelette/encdec/README.md

 # Dependencies:

 cryptography library: Utilized for cryptographic operations such as key derivation and encryption.
+To install it:
-    Install: python3 -m pip install cryptography
+    python3 -m pip install cryptography

 # How It Works